daisyliudi/leetcode-best-answers/README.md

 ## How

-Selenium driver is used to fetch the urls of top voted answers for each question. `urls.txt` is generated. `answers.py` parses this file and write answers into a MongoDB.
+Selenium driver is used to fetch the urls of top voted answers for each question. `urls.txt` is generated. `answers.py` parses this file and write answers into a MongoDB collection.
 You can use `urls.txt` to do your own thing.
 Its format is:

 ```
 question_num:number_of_answer_count_follows_this_line